gardener/etcd-druid/docs/concepts/controllers.md

 Status fields of the `Etcd` resource such as `LastOperation`, `LastErrors` and `ObservedGeneration`, are updated to reflect the result of the recent reconciliation of the `Etcd` resource spec.

 - `LastOperation` holds information about the last operation performed on the etcd cluster, indicated by fields `Type`, `State`, `Description` and `LastUpdateTime`.
 Additionally, a field `RunID` indicates the unique ID assigned to the specific reconciliation run, to allow for better debugging of issues.
 - `LastErrors` is a slice of errors encountered by the last reconciliation run.
-Each error consists of fields `Code` to indicate the custom druid error code for the error, a human-readable `Description`, and the `ObservedAt` time when the error was seen.
+Each error consists of fields `Code` to indicate the custom etcd-druid error code for the error, a human-readable `Description`, and the `ObservedAt` time when the error was seen.
-- `ObservedGeneration` indicates the latest `generation` of the `Etcd` resource that druid has "observed" and consequently reconciled.
+- `ObservedGeneration` indicates the latest `generation` of the `Etcd` resource that etcd-druid has "observed" and consequently reconciled.
 It helps identify whether a change in the `Etcd` resource spec was acted upon by druid or not.

 Status fields of the `Etcd` resource which correspond to the `StatefulSet` like `CurrentReplicas`, `ReadyReplicas` and `Replicas` are updated to reflect those of the `StatefulSet` by the controller.